jameshughes89/cs101/source/class16.rst

-Class #16 -- Models of Computation
+Topic #16 -- Models of Computation
 ==================================